aarongustafson/jekyll-webmention_io/docs/syndication.md

 Note:  If multiple endpoints are specified that map a response value to the same front matter key, the result will be a flattened array of values.

 These values can then be used in the page layout.
-For example, the following snippet will use the `url` front matter property defined above to create links to the syndicated content:
+For example, the following snippet will use the `syndication` front matter property defined above to create links to the syndicated content on the target silo:

 ```
 {%- for url in page.syndication -%}